twnlink/neptune-plugins/README.md

 ## Fake HiFi
 Fake HiFi tricks the app into thinking you have HiFi, allowing you to get access to lyrics and other HiFi only features.
 NOTE: This does not give you access to higher sound qualities than "Low".

-Copy the following URL to the neptune plugin install page to install AdBlock: `https://twnlink.github.io/neptune-plugins/FakeHiFi`
+Copy the following URL to the neptune plugin install page to install Fake HiFi: `https://twnlink.github.io/neptune-plugins/FakeHiFi`

 ## Discord RPC